-You can create Normal / Foreign tables.
-Click the down arrow next to • New Table from the object toolbar and choose the table type.
+You can create Normal / Foreign / Partitioned tables.
+Click the down arrow next to \bigcirc New Table from the object toolbar and choose the table type.

-There are two ways to open a table with graphical fields, right-click a table and select:
+There are two wove to open a table with graphical fields right aliak a table and adapt: There are two ways to open a lable with graphical helds , right-click a table and select: